Trace State Park Lake

 SpeciesDetail

-BassThe bass bite has been fair.
+BassThe summer heat is here, and the bite for most species has slowed somewhat.
+The bass bite has been fair.
 Try fishing creek channels with slow moving rigs, or topwater lures early in the morning and late in the evening.
-Bass are beginning to school up and chase shad, so flukes and other shad-imitating lures should also be effective.
+Bass are schooled up and chasing shad, so watch for schools of shad breaking the surface along the dam or out in the middle of the lake during the day.
+Flukes and other shad-imitating lures should be effective.

-Crappie Very few anglers have been targeting crappie recently, and there's not much to report.
-Trolling jigs and crankbaits are good techniques to find the fish that are in deeper water.
+Crappie No recent reports on crappie.
+Trolling jigs and crankbaits are good techniques to find the fish that are in deeper water, particularly for anglers without forward-facing sonar.
 Minnows and jigs are always good options around structure; see the coordinates for fish attractors below.

-BreamBream fishing has been very good recently, with both bank and boat anglers catching fish.
-Most are tightlining worms on the bottom, unless the Bluegill are bedding, then crickets under a cork in bedding areas is the hot ticket.
+BreamBream fishing is fair.
+Most anglers are tightlining worms on the bottom, unless the Bluegill are bedding, then crickets under a cork in bedding areas are the hot ticket.
 Boat anglers have also been doing well fishing along the dam.

 Trace State Park Lake Special Regulations